 Hurricane Maria was the worst storm to hit Puerto Rico in over 80 years, and arrived only two weeks after Hurricane Irma passed just north of the island and left 1 million people without power.
 The effect on Puerto Rican families — and the island’s infrastructure — will take many years to heal.

-Despite the challenges, people are coming together to help their neighbors in any way they can — whether by clearing debris or even passing on food aid to those who need it more.
-People are committed to building back better than before the storm.
+Despite the challenges, people came together to help their neighbors in any way they could — whether by clearing debris or even passing on food aid to those who needed it more.
+And now they are committed to building back better than before the storm.

 The scale of Maria’s destruction has been devastating, causing as much as $94.4 billion in damages — a crippling toll for an island that was already billions of dollars in debt.

 But the effects of the storm have undoubtedly been felt most by the people themselves.
 The storm left thousands of families without homes and destroyed some communities entirely.
-In August, the Puerto Rican government raised the official death toll to an estimated 2,975 people — 46 times higher than the original count of 64 deaths.
+In August 2018, the Puerto Rican government raised the official death toll to an estimated 2,975 people — 46 times higher than the original count of 64 deaths, released in December 2017.

-For months, most families and businesses remained without power, cell phone service was limited, and clean water, food, medicine and fuel were all in very short supply.
+For months after the initial disaster, most families and businesses remained without power, cell phone service was limited, and clean water, food, medicine and fuel were all in very short supply.
 According to the New England Journal of Medicine, households went 84 days without power, 68 days without water, and 41 days without cell service, on average.
-For many, it will take years to fully recover.

-It wasn’t until August — nearly a year after the storm — that Puerto Rico Electric Power Authority (PREPA) announced that 100 percent of customers have power restored.
+Basic infrastructure, like the power grid and water systems, have been restored to most of the population — but the repairs have been slow.
+It wasn’t until August 2018 — nearly a year after the storm — that Puerto Rico Electric Power Authority (PREPA) announced that 100 percent of customers have power restored.
 People living in Yabucoa, the first town to be struck by the storm, were some of the last to see the lights come back on.
 The blackout was the largest blackout in U.S. history.

 Access to clean water has greatly improved, though service can be intermittent and there’s still some question of quality.
 For months after the storm, even where water service had been restored, most communities still had a "boil water" advisory in place, and people were purchasing bottled water to get the clean water they needed.

 Many homes remain completely abandoned.
-As of June, thousands of families were still displaced, living in shelters, with friends or relatives, or at hotels with assistance from FEMA.
+As of June 2018, thousands of families were still displaced, living in shelters, with friends or relatives, or at hotels with assistance from FEMA.
 There are still many families living under the shelter of temporary blue tarps.
-Others are just beginning the slow process of reconstruction, as rebuilding materials are expensive and have been in short supply — and help is hard to find.
+Others are just beginning the slow process of reconstruction, as rebuilding materials are expensive and have been in short supply.

 While most people have regained access to basic essentials at this point, the road to recovery is long, and many residents still need help.